Boris Johnson battling to win support for UK PM comeback bid, Sunak enters race | Politics

 This time, however, many previous backers have told Johnson he should step aside, noting that the country needs stability after Truss's chaotic six-weeks in power sparked turmoil on financial markets, hitting the value of the pound.
 Johnson is also still facing a privileges committee investigation into whether he misled parliament over Downing Street parties during COVID-19 lockdowns.
 He could be forced to resign or be suspended from office if found guilty.

-"This isn't the time for Boris's style," Steve Baker, an influential lawmaker on the right of the party, told Sky News.
+"This isn't the time for Boris's style," Steve Baker, an influential lawmaker on the right of the party who is backing Sunak, told Sky News.
 "I'm afraid the trouble is because of the privileges vote, Boris would be a guaranteed disaster."
 Britain has been thrust into yet another leadership battle after Truss was forced to quit when her radical economic policies drove up borrowing costs and mortgage rates at a time of surging energy and food bills.

 Sunak, Johnson and former defence minister Penny Mordaunt are all in the fray to become the country's fifth prime minister in six years.
+Opposition leader Keir Starmer said the battle at the top of Conservatives was a "ridiculous, chaotic circus", and his focus was on the millions of Britons struggling to pay their bills.

+The Labour Party leader, along with other opposition parties, have called for a national election.
 DEEPLY UNPOPULAR

-The prospect of another Johnson premiership is a polarising issue for many in a divided Conservative Party, while his popularity among voters had also tumbled before he was forced out.
+The prospect of Johnson's return is a polarising issue for many in a divided Conservative Party, while his popularity among voters had also tumbled before he was forced out.
 For some lawmakers, he is a vote-winner, able to appeal across the country with his celebrity image and brand of energetic optimism.
 For others he is a toxic figure who would fail to unite the party and so might undermine efforts to build a stable leadership to calm rattled financial markets.

-Sunak is well ahead in the race to secure lawmaker backing, with the BBC putting his support at 133 declarations, and Johnson on 55.
-If chosen, Sunak would be the first prime minister of Indian origin in the United Kingdom.
+Foreign Secretary James Cleverly endorsed Johnson on Sunday, saying he had "learned lessons from his time in No. 10 and will ensure the focus is on the needs of the country from day one".
+However, Sunak continued to extend his lead among lawmakers.
+Sky News put his support at 140 declarations, with Johnson on 59.
+Around 130 lawmakers have not publicly declared.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)